websemantics/builder-extension/README.md

   ['name' => 'kate', 'age' => 25]
 ```

+This will be added to the Entity Seeder class.
 Also, make sure that the Module Seeder class has the following structure:

 ```
 <?php namespace {{vendor_name}}\\{{module_name}}Module;